nickdata/Binary-DogvsCat-Classification/README.md

-# Classification
+# Binary DogvsCat Classification
-Training deeplearning neural networks I classify data(images, videos, text data)
+Training DeepLearning Neural Networks I classify image to be a doggo or kitty